StarsandPlanets99/AgentHackathon/docs/02_Add Knowledge.md

 ![Employee Interaction](../Images/exercise-enhance-agent-intelligence-employee-details.svg)

-5.On the **Step 1 of 3: Select Dataverse tables** wizard page, follow these steps to connect the table from Dataverse:
+5. On the **Step 1 of 3: Select Dataverse tables** wizard page, follow these steps to connect the table from Dataverse:

 In the search bar (1), search for the table named **Employee Details**.
 From the list of tables that contain **Employee Details** in their names, select the table that you want to connect to (2).
 You can select multiple tables as a knowledge source.